 I’ll Step Down was released in May 1961, the same month as the version by Lee Diamond & The Cherokees.
 Given the higher profile of Garry Mills, this may have the edge as the original, but I’m keeping that question mark for now.
 Entered the UK charts in June.

-Further reading: On ‘Look For A Star’, 45Cat has a discussion on the Garry Mills-Garry Miles confusion, with a contribution from Garry Mills himself.
-Label shots of the UK release of the American ‘Look For A Star’ by Garry Miles shows that some B-side labels were misprinted as Garry Mills, just to add to the confusion.
+On Look For A Star, 45Cat has a discussion of the Garry Mills-Garry Miles confusion, with a contribution from Garry Mills himself.
+Label shots of the UK release of the American Look For A Star by Garry Miles shows that some B-side labels were misprinted as Garry Mills, just to add to the confusion.